 The Fall Conference and Expo is our three-day signature event featuring dynamic presentations from industry experts on today’s pressing transit challenges and the novel solutions being implemented by innovative transit leaders.
 Expect an incredible learning experience through our educational breakout sessions, abundant opportunities to connect with transit colleagues and a robust exhibit of new products and services for the public transportation industry.
 Attended by nearly 700 transit professionals of all levels and more than 100 suppliers, this is the preeminent networking event of the season.

-Make plans now to join us for our 53rd Annual Fall Conference and Expo, taking place October 24-26, 2018 in Long Beach.
+Make plans now to join us for our 55th Annual Fall Conference and Expo, taking place November 18-20, 2020 in Ontario.

-As always, highlights of the 52nd conference included the presentation of the annual Small Operators Awards, with the Transit Agency of the Year Award being presented to the Santa Barbara Metropolitan Transit District, and the Transit Professional of the Year Award going to Alex Clifford, CEO/General Manager of the Santa Cruz Metropolitan Transit District.
-The Transit Innovation Award was presented to SunLine Transit Agency, and Kevin Kane, Executive Director/CEO of the Victor Valley Transit Authority, was honored with the Distinguished Service Award.
+As always, highlights of the 54th conference included the presentation of the annual Small Operators Awards, with the Transit Agency of the Year Award being presented to the Torrance Transit System, and the Transit Professional of the Year Award going to Michael Tree of the Livermore Amador Valley Transit Authority.
+The Transit Innovation Award was presented to San Luis Obispo Regional Transit Authority, and Jim Mastin, former member of the Mendocino Transit Authority Board of Directors and the California Transit Association Executive Committee, was honored with the Distinguished Service Award.

 Many thanks to all the sponsors and exhibitors who helped to make the event such a success.
-Thanks also to the Riverside Transit Agency, who served as Host Agency while providing invaluable logistical help and volunteer support.
+Thanks also to Monterey-Salinas Transit, which served as Host Agency while providing invaluable logistical help and volunteer support.